MyNeDICC/lc-dmp/_episodes/02-Elements of data citation.md

 ## Elements

 Dataset citation includes all the following bibliographic information:
-- author
+- author (who is the creator of data set?)
-- title
+- title is there a person or team responsible for compiling data set?
-- publisher (from the where the data is archived)
+- publisher (what entity is responsible for producing data set? )
-- date of publication
+- date of publication (what year was the data set published?)
 - edition or version
-- access of information (URL)
+- access of information (URL) (From which webaddress is data set available at? is there a persistent link?
+Is the DOI available?
-- DOI
+- DOI- (Persistent digital object identifier)